ekinakyurek/gpt3-arithmetic/post.md

 <img src="figures/results_codex/comma_scratchpad_fewshot_plot.jpeg" alt="drawing" height=400/>

+<figcaption align = "center">Plot 3: Scratchpad vs Fewshot results with comma delimited numbers </figcaption>

 It seems like yes, with the caveat that it is lower than the original few-shot non-delimited arithmetic prompting.
 But we can still analyze the effects of different parts of the scratchpad.

 ## Scratchpad Content

 ### Intermediate Values

 The most crucial thing scratchpad provides is intermediate value storage.
 For example, in Figure X, we note write/carry values in each step.
-Given these intermediate values, the computation that the model needs to do becomes an effortless task, e.g., gathering write values to the current position, so overall computation.
+Given these intermediate values, the computation that the model needs to do becomes an effortless task, e.g., gathering write values to the current position, so overall problem.
 We experiment by removing to note write/carry values and removing the reverse ordering.

 <img src="figures/prompts/no_write_carry.png" alt="drawing" height=400/>

+<figcaption align = "center">Figure 4: Ablation of scratchpad by removing write/carry values </figcaption>

 It was very effective in getting the model to achieve the task.

 <img src="figures/results_codex/no_write_carry_plot.jpeg" alt="drawing" height=400/>

+<figcaption align = "center">Plot 4: Scratchpad results with/without write/carry values </figcaption>

 Another intermediate value in the original trackpad was the reverse of the output number.
 We tried two different scratchpads without the intermediate reverse number.

 <img src="figures/prompts/no_reverse.pg" alt="drawing"/> [TODO: put the prompts]

+<figcaption align = "center">Figure 5: Scratchpad with/without the reverse output </figcaption>

 [TODO explain]

 <img src="figures/results_codex/no_reverse.jpeg" alt="drawing" height="400"/>

+<figcaption align = "center">Plot 5: Effect of removing reserse ordered intermediate output </figcaption>

 In conclusion, scratchpads divide a problem into relatively easy subproblems.
 After saving the results of each subproblem in the output, achieving the final goal becomes very trivial.